-Our Asparagus Beetle Killer contains the nematode; Steinernema carpocapsae, which is the most effective nematode in above-ground nematode treatments.
-The carpocapsae has proven to be effective in killing the Asparagus Beetle when it is at its larval stage.
-The nematodes kill the larvae while it is feeding on the foliage of the Asparagus plants.
+Asparagus Beetle Killer contains Steinernema carpocapsae nematodes, which are the most effective species for above-ground applications.
+The carpocapsae are effective in controlling Asparagus Beetle infestations when the pest is at its larval stage.
+The nematodes will kill the larvae whilst the pest is feeding on the foliage of Asparagus plants.

 It is vital to get the timing right when applying nematodes.
 Please ensure that Asparagus Beetle larvae are present when applying the nematodes directly onto the infested plants.
 The larvae appear on Asparagus plants from May to June, with a second generation arriving from August to September.

 The Asparagus Beetle Killer Nematodes are supplied as:

 1 x 25 Million nematodes to treat up to 35m2 of Asparagus plants

 2 x 25 million nematodes to treat up to 70m2 of Asparagus plants.

 Choose a humid or wet day to apply your Asparagus Killer Nematodes.
 Nematodes are UV-sensitive and will not survive long when exposed to bright, sunny conditions.
 Apply the nematodes early in the morning or early in the evening in order to utilise the optimum humidity levels.

 1. First open and empty the contents of your 25 million sachet of nematodes into a bucket or container of 2.5 litres of water and mix thoroughly.